To be able to project future success, developers need to understand how customers are using their apps.

 As for the requirements, you must have access to the latest release of Android Studio and be familiar with GitHub, as they share the code through it.
 If you don’t have experience developing Android apps, you can take other courses on Android development prior to this one.
 We also recommend you ask yourself these questions before you even start developing your app.

-But, what data will you be able to get from Google Analytics?
+#What data will you be able to get from Google Analytics?

 With Google Analytics for mobile apps you will get a comprehensive view into your app’s full user lifecycle and also simultaneously track your users across other mobile platforms and the web.